alv22/maybe/README.md

 [...]

 if (visible || maybe) {
-  // Will it return true?
-Maybe! return true
+  // Will it return true? ...Maybe. return true
 }
 ```